 Periodically, the Compensation Committee reviews the compensation practices of a group of public companies selected from an industry peer group comprised primarily of specialty apparel retailers that are similar in size to the Company.
-The peer group used by the Compensation Consultant in the 2017 analysis consisted of the apparel retailers indicated below.
-The Compensation Committee believes that the companies comprising this peer group represent appropriate comparisons due to the similarity in business and financial characteristics.
-They are all either direct or tangential business competitors or geographically situated and similarly sized such that we consider them to be competitors for recruitment and retention purposes.
+The latest peer group analysis was conducted in 2017, at which time the peer group used by the Compensation Consultant consisted of the apparel retailers indicated below.
+The Compensation Committee believes that the companies comprising this peer group represented appropriate comparisons due to the similarity in business and financial characteristics.
+They were all either direct or tangential business competitors or geographically situated and similarly sized such that we considered them to be competitors for recruitment and retention purposes.

-Boot Barn Holdings, Inc. The Buckle Inc. The Cato Corporation Christopher & Banks Corporation Destination Maternity Corporation Destination XL Group, Inc. Five Below, Inc. Francesca's Holdings Corporation Hibbett Sports, Inc. New York & Company, Inc. Shoe Carnival, Inc. Stage Stores, Inc. Stein Mart, Inc. Tilly's, Inc. Zumiez Inc.
+Boot Barn Holdings, Inc.

+The Buckle Inc.

+The Cato Corporation

+Christopher & Banks Corporation

+Destination Maternity Corporation

+Destination XL Group, Inc.

+Five Below, Inc.

+Francesca's Holdings Corporation

+Hibbett Sports, Inc.

+New York & Company, Inc.

+Shoe Carnival, Inc.

+Stage Stores, Inc.

+Stein Mart, Inc.

+Tilly's, Inc.

+Zumiez Inc.

-The Compensation Committee also reviewed compensation information provided by the Compensation Consultant from its proprietary 2017 survey of more than 140 retail companies.
+As part of its analysis in 2017, the Compensation Committee also reviewed compensation information provided by the Compensation Consultant from its proprietary 2017 survey of more than 140 retail companies.
 The Compensation Consultant's analysis focused on the following areas of compensation:

-- base salary, - · annual cash incentives, - total cash compensation (the sum of base salary and annual cash incentives), - · long-term equity incentives (a variable incentive vesting over a multi-year period), and - · total direct compensation (the sum of total cash compensation and long-term equity incentives).
+- base salary, - · annual cash incentives, - total cash compensation (the sum of base salary and annual cash incentives), - long-term equity incentives (a variable incentive vesting over a multi-year period), and - total direct compensation (the sum of total cash compensation and long-term equity incentives).

 We do not strive to set our executive officers' targeted total direct compensation at a specific level relative to the median reflected in the Compensation Consultant's peer group study or retail company survey.
 Instead, the data is used as a guide and is combined with the experience and judgment of the Compensation Committee's members to determine the reasonableness of total direct compensation appropriate for each individual within the context of the Company's performance.
 The 2017 analysis by the Compensation Consultant indicated that total direct compensation at target levels for the majority of our executive officers was at or below median in relation to the peer group or retail survey, as applicable.
+The Compensation Committee did not engage a compensation consultant in 2018 prior to the setting of the executive officers' compensation levels for the year, therefore, it continued to reference the 2017 study referenced herein for purposes of evaluating the compensation of executive officers for 2018.